Spirent/cloudsure/documentation/testcase-overview.md

 - Tags (optional)

 ## Environment
-These attributes are used to define where the testcase will be run, and what information will be collected as part of the testcase:
+These attributes are used to define where the testcase will be run:
 - Environment Name
 - Auth Type
 - etc